john-klein/DELCO/README.md

 An ensemble method that relies on a probabilistic model and copulas

 The repository contains 1 python file: delco.py
-It can be readily downloaded and executed in a pyhton consolde provided that the imported python module versions on your machine match the following ones.
+It can be readily downloaded and executed in a pyhton console (**python 3**) provided that the imported python module versions on your machine match the following ones.

-**Warning**: .
+**Warning**: please use the following (or more recent) module versions: numpy 1.14.0, matplotlib 0.98.0, sklearn 0.18.1

 Licence